Location: Abuja, Nigeria

-A FLEXIBLE MASTERPLAN AND PHASING: A loose arrangement of these building clusters creates the possibility of a flexible plan that generates multiple aspect residential units.
-A flexible approach to the phased growth of the site, where committing to the size of the building can easily be adapted over time.
+Rather than committing to a cluster of larger buildings, we chose to break the building units into clusters of two, three or four components.
+A loose arrangement of these building clusters creates the possibility of a flexible plan that generates multiple aspect residential units, or office clusters with multiple corner offices.
+It allows for a flexible approach to the phased growth of the site, where committing to the size of the building can easily be adapted over time.